The Space & Beyond Blog

 In April 2006, Cassini findings shed some light on what Saturn’s rings are made of.
 Strangely shaped gaps in some of the rings suggest elusive moonlets exist and support the notion that the rings comprise countless thousands of particles of dirty water ice ranging from microns to meters in size from an icy moon that broke up eons ago as a result of a violent collision.
 The scenario may be that, a few hundred million years ago, a comet or asteroid slammed into an icy moon, breaking it into pieces.
 Saturn’s titanic gravity then smoothed out the pieces into a flattened disk around the planet.

 Data collected by Cassini suggests that Saturn’s rings are just 150 to 300 million years old.
-Though these results are not quite conclusive, after hundreds of years, the origin of the Saturn’s mysterious rings is finally beginning to come into focus.
+Though these results are not quite conclusive, after hundreds of years, the origin of this planet’s mysterious rings is finally beginning to come into focus.